bptlab/chimera/README.md

 ## Contributing
 You want to help us?
 Great :+1:

 Please check out [Contributing.md](Contributing.md) for information how you can contribute to the Chimera project, including templates for bug reports, feature suggestions, and pull requests.
+For in-depth information about the architecture and the individual components of Chimera, the [developer documentation in the wiki](https://github.com/bptlab/chimera/wiki/DevDoc) is the best starting point.

 ## License
 The Chimera case engine is provided under the MIT free and open source software license - see [LICENSE.md](LICENSE.md) for details.